varemenos/verepo/README.md

 ## About

-veRepo - is a collection of modules and mixins that will help the frontend developers write faster, more organized and maintainable SCSS stylesheets.
+veRepo - is a collection of modules and mixins for fast and maintainable frontend development.

-## Guide
+## Guide / Examples

-todo: give some usage examples (+ more)
+todo

+## Contribute Guidelines

+todo

 ## License

-todo: include license
+todo